cs0csi/az_avd/readme.md

 ## Conclusion

 This comprehensive solution combines the infrastructure-as-code capabilities of Terraform, the automation power of PowerShell, and the declarative deployment model of ARM templates to streamline the deployment and management of Azure Virtual Desktop resources.
-By following the provided documentation and executing the appropriate scripts or templates, users can easily provision, update, and delete AVD resources as needed.
+By following the provided documentation and executing the appropriate scripts or templates, users can easily provision, update, and delete AVD resources as needed..